|Instructor:||Dr. David R. Burgess|

 Feel free to ask questions during the "lecture" period or at any other time.
 It is a general rule in chemistry that if one person doesn't understand, there are at least three or four others who also don't understand.

-Homework problems are shown on a separate sheet.
-Homework from the text will not be collected, but a quiz will be given at the beginning of the laboratory period covering the text homework up to that point.
+Homework problems, as discussed below, are on the class website.
+Homework from the website will not be collected, but a quiz will be given at the beginning of the laboratory period covering the homework up to that point.
 One quiz will be dropped when calculating the quiz average.
 The quiz average will contribute to the lecture grade.

 Four exams will be given during the semester.
 Exams will not include true-false or multiple choice questions but will include problems similar to homework problems and exercises done in class and in the laboratory.
 There will also be a comprehensive final exam.